 Bending the Profiles using the Spring Example¶

-Still using the Spring Example, we can change the remaining vector for the angles that are not related to the extrusion Axis of our Spring, thus bending our spring with the remaining vectors and creating a profile that will also open and/or close because of the change in starting angular vector values.
-What we are really doing is changing the starting angle of the profile prior to the extrusions.
+Still using the spring example, you can change the remaining vector for the angles that are not related to the extrusion axis of the spring.
+Bending the spring with the remaining vectors and creating a profile that will also open and/or close because of the change in starting angular vector values.
+What really is changed is the starting angle of the profile prior to the extrusions.
 It means that Blender will connect each of the circles inclined with the vector you have given.
-Below we show two bent Meshes using the Axis vectors and the Spring example.
-See Fig. Bended Mesh..
+The images below show two bent Meshes using the axis vectors and the spring example.
+See Fig. Bended mesh..
 These two Meshes generated with the Screw tool were created using the Top Orthographic View.

 Creating Perfect Screw Spindles¶

-Using the Spring Example, it is easy to create perfect Screw Spindles (like the ones present in normal screws that we can buy in hardware stores).
-Perfect Screw Spindles use a profile with the same height as its vector, and the beginning and ending vertex of the profile are placed at a straight parallel line with the axis of extrusion.
+Using the spring example, it is easy to create perfect screw spindles (like the ones present in normal screws that you can buy in hardware stores).
+Perfect screw spindles use a profile with the same height as its vector, and the beginning and ending vertex of the profile are placed at a straight parallel line with the axis of extrusion.
 The easiest way of achieving this effect is to create a simple profile where the beginning and ending vertices create a straight parallel line.
 Blender will not take into account any of the vertices present in the middle but those two to take its angular vector, so the spindles of the screw (which are defined by the turns value) will assembly perfectly with each other.

-- Open Blender and click on File located in the header of the Info editor again, choose Open Recent and the file we saved for this exercise.
+- Open Blender and click on File located in the header of the Info editor again, choose Open Recent and the file you saved for this exercise.
 All of the things will be placed exactly the way you saved before.
-Choose the last saved blend-file; in the last exercise, we gave it the name Screw Spring Example.blend.
+Choose the last saved blend-file; in the last exercise, you gave it the name “screw spring example.blend”.

 - Press the shortcut A to de-select all vertices.